Practice terms & conditions

 Inability to pay

 If for any reason you are unable to settle your account as specified, we ask you discuss the matter as soon as possible with a member of staff and before treatment takes place.
-Please note that installments or part-payments of account may only be sanctioned with the express permission of a senior member of staff and must be agreed before any treatment takes place.
 Emergency treatment to alleviate suffering will always be given irrespective of ability to pay.

 Whilst we make every effort to send out reminders for annual vaccination, the responsibility to keep them up to date remains with you.
 In particular, please be aware that the Pet Travel Scheme requires rabies vaccination boosters within a certain time frame so please keep a personal record of when this is due.